oyooyo/audiocube/docs/devices/storyland/index.md

 ### Encrypt/Convert .mp3 files to .SMP

-To encrypt/convert .mp3 file(s) to the .SMP format that the files stored on the device need to have, use the "encrypt" command:
+To encrypt/convert .mp3 file(s) to the .SMP format that the files stored on the device need to have, use the `encrypt` command:

 ```sh
 $ audiocube.py storyland encrypt --help